FAQs (Frequently Asked Questions)

 Parking enforcement officers are out 24 hours a day both patrolling and responding to complaint calls.
 Having all calls made through 311 allows time for dispatch to prioritize these calls and respond to urgent situations.
 Having all complaints made through one number also allows for better tracking of these concerns.

-If you no longer wish to park in a WPA parkade or lot, bring the following to the Parking Store at 495 Portage Avenue:
+To cancel, please remit the following to the Parking Store at 495 Portage Avenue:

 Facilities for public use are: